mikiiiss/Precision-RAG/README.md

-# Precision RAG
+# Precision RAGPrompt Tuning For Building Enterprise Grade RAG Systems
-## Precision RAG: Prompt Tuning For Building Enterprise Grade RAG Systems
+## Introduction
 Welcome to Precision RAG, a comprehensive toolkit developed by PromptlyTech to optimize the utilization of Language Models (LLMs) in various industries.
 Our solutions are designed to address the challenges of prompt engineering, making advanced AI capabilities more accessible, efficient, and effective for businesses.

-## Business Objective
+## Business Need
 PromptlyTech is an innovative e-business specializing in providing AI-driven solutions for optimizing the use of Language Models (LLMs).
 Our mission is to revolutionize how businesses interact with LLMs, making the technology more accessible, efficient, and effective.
 By focusing on key services such as Automatic Prompt Generation, Automatic Evaluation Data Generation, and Prompt Testing and Ranking, we aim to enhance decision-making, operational efficiency, and customer experience across various industries.

 In the rapidly evolving digital landscape, where speed and accuracy are paramount, our solutions cater to the evolving needs of businesses, helping them to stay competitive.